General guidelines (all decision trees)

 - For bias or unfair/inappropriate competitive acts, institutions that employ the alleged wrong-doer.

-- For conflicts of interest disclosure matters and violation of research standards, funding agency or employing institutions.
+- For conflict of interest disclosure matters and violation of research standards, funding agency or employing institutions.

 - Note that we will not necessarily be bound by a finding of an institution or agency if such finding is not deemed reasonable by the editor (or does not appear to us to be reasonable).